sdias/win-10-virtual-desktop-enhancer/README.md

 Thanks to several people on reddit.com/r/windows10 and in the project's Github page for their suggestions.

 Thanks to mlabaj (Martin Labaj) for his code for the window pinning functionality.

+Thanks to chpock for his fixes related to the Windows 10 1803 update.